There’s always something new in Orlando, Fla., home to the world’s top theme parks. Here are the latest reasons to make a trip.

 What’s new at Disney World: Long-awaited Toy Story Land now open

 A few months ago, Disney’s Hollywood Studios debuted the 11-acre Toy Story Land.
-If you plan on riding the headliner Slinky Dog Dash roller coaster, make sure you have a Fastpass+ or brace yourself for a two-hour wait shortly after the park opens.
+If you plan on riding the headliner Slinky Dog Dash roller coaster, make sure you have a Lightning Lane reservation, or brace yourself for a two-hour wait shortly after the park opens.

 In early 2019, McQueen, Mater and Cruz Ramirez of “Cars” fame will star in the new Lightning McQueen’s Racing Academy.
 Next, also in 2019, Mickey & Minnie’s Runaway Railway will thrill visitors as it twists through a full-scale replica of the Grauman Chinese Theater.